-First Day At Work?
-Here's How To Rock Your First Day On The Job
+What to Do on Your First Day of Work?
+Tips to Rock Your First Day at New Job

 The first day of your new job can be both exciting and stressful.
 You’re probably excited to start working (and making money), but also feel a bit nervous about making the right impression.
-Here’s what you need to do to crush your first day on the job.
+So what to do on your first day of work?
+Here are our tips to rock your first day at your new job.

 Dress the part: Feel confident on your first day by choosing an outfit that is appropriate for your new job.
 Does your company have a formal dress code or a casual one?
 If you are not sure, reach out to your hiring manager or browse the company’s website or social media pages for inspiration.
 Also, it’s never a bad idea to dress more formal and then adjust after you see what your coworkers are wearing.
 Check out our video on office attire to get more information AND inspiration!